-At its simplest, workforce planning is about understanding the future strategic direction of the organisation and therefore the demand for different types of skills and seeking to match this with supply.
+Workforce planning is about understanding the future strategic direction of the organisation and the demand for different types of skills and seeking to match this with supply.
 Effective workforce planning is an important tool to help councils maximise their resources and build current and future capacity in a structured and planned way in order to meet outcomes.